Which Vitamin Form Should You Choose? continued...

 However, the FDA can force a supplement to be removed from the market only if it proves that the supplement is unsafe.
-However, there are some efforts in the works to bring supplement manufacturers up to certain standards (called GMP) that are similar to those for pharmaceutical makers.
+However, there are some efforts in the works to bring supplement manufacturers up to certain standards (called GMP or Good Manufacturing Practices) that are similar to those for pharmaceutical makers.
 In addition, manufacturers are required to list contact information on the bottle in case there is an adverse effect.
-These effects are being collected through the FDA Medwatch system in the hopes of more quickly and efficiently finding suspect products and removing them from the public.
+These effects are being collected through the FDA Medwatch system in the hopes of more quickly and efficiently finding suspect products and prohibiting their sale.

-“You’ve got to be careful because some supplements can cause a response, some cause no response, and some can cause an adverse response,” notes Gail Cresci, RD, assistant professor of surgery and director of surgical nutrition at the Medical College of Georgia.
+“You’ve got to be careful, because some supplements can cause a response, some cause no response, and some can cause an adverse response,” notes Gail Cresci, RD, assistant professor of surgery and director of surgical nutrition at the Medical College of Georgia.